PattyKovash/frontendmentor_challenge_four-card-feature-section/README.md

 Notes:
 - Added a link to a page displaying the static design JPG
 - Added some animations for fun
 - It was more difficult to get pixel measurements of the page after a width of 500px.
 The ruler extension does not work when in Chrome's dev responsive mode.
+- Kept the background the same color for smaller screen sizes instead of white like the design.

 ## The challenge